Quansight-Labs/ndindex/docs/slices.md

 NumPy array and the slice appears as part of a larger multidimensional (tuple) index.
-However, I think it would be possible to introduce a special syntax to mean "reversed" or "from the end of the array" indexing, and leave negative numbers to simply extend beyond the left side of the array.
-For example, in Julia, one can use `a[end]` to index the last element of an array (Julia also uses 1-based indexing).
-Since this is a moot point for Python---I don't expect Python's indexing semantics to change; they are already baked into the language---I won't suggest any syntax.
-Perhaps this can inspire people writing new languages or DSLs to come up with better semantics backed by good syntax.
+However, I think it would be possible to introduce a special syntax to mean "reversed" or "from the end of the array" indexing, and leave negative numbers to simply extend beyond the left side of the array with clipping.
+For example, in [Julia](https://julialang.org/), one can use `a[end]` to index the last element of an array (Julia also uses 1-based indexing).
+Since this is a moot point for Python---I don't expect Python's indexing semantics to change;
+they are already baked into the language---I won't suggest any syntax.
+Perhaps this can inspire people writing new languages or DSLs to come up with better semantics backed by good syntax (again, I think Python slicing has good *syntax*.
+I only take issue with some of its *semantics*.).

-The second point, on using 1-based indexing instead of 0-based indexing, will likely be the most controversial.
+**0-based vs. 1-based indexing.** The second point, on using 1-based indexing instead of 0-based indexing, will likely be the most controversial.
 For many people reading this, the notion that 0-based indexing is superior has been preached as irreproachable gospel.
 I encourage you to open your mind and try to unlearn what you have been taught and take a fresh view of the matter (or don't.
 These are just my opinions after all, and none of it changes the fact that Python is what it is and isn't going to change).

 0-based indexing certainly has its uses.
 In C, where an index is literally a syntactic macro for adding two pointers, 0-based indexing makes sense, since